 Most members of the department are concert artists, some of whom have performed nationally and internationally.
-Several are recording artists, as well
+Several are recording artists, as well.

-Facilities: Hood's facilities for the study of music include eight practice rooms with Yamaha studio upright pianos, teaching studios with grand pianos (mostly Steinways), a large pipe organ, a practice organ, a harpsichord, a music-lab computer station and several performing venues: Brodbeck Music Hall, Hodson Auditorium, and Coffman Chapel.
+pianos (mostly Steinways), a large pipe organ, a practice organ, a harpsichord, a music-lab computer station and several performing venues: Brodbeck Music Hall, Hodson Auditorium, and Coffman Chapel.
 Hood also boasts an excellent collection of books, music, CDs and DVDs in the Beneficial-Hodson Library and Information Technology Center.
 Performances: Students have many performing opportunities through participation in honors recitals; performance labs; choir; chamber singers; the piano, wind, string, jazz, early music and gospel ensembles; and other smaller chamber groups.
-The choral groups perform several times each semester, including the annual "Messiah" performance, Candlelight Vespers, and the other ensembles present end-of-thesemester concerts each term.
+The choral groups perform several times each semester, including the annual "Messiah" performance, Candlelight Vespers, and the other ensembles present end-of-the-semester concerts each term.
 Numerous concerts each year by distinguished guest artists and faculty artists are also held.